 Lemon drops are on the hotter end of the scale, 30k-60k on the Scoville scale which puts them in between a jalapeño and a habanero in terms of heat, about the same as tabasco.
 They are originally from Peru and are one of the most common peppers grown in that country and has been in cultivation for 7,000 years.
 In Peru it is used as a seasoning pepper and I’ve had a go at drying some to make chilli flakes which has been extremely successful but you can use them wherever you would normally use chillies.

 Lemon drop is quite a droopy chilli plant so may need a little support, tying the branches in to a cane to keep them upright, alternatively you can grow in a hanging basket.

 In the kitchen

 Lemon drop is an attractive yellow chilli with a slight citrus tang.
 Each chilli is about the size of your little finger and ripens from green to yellow.
 It is medium high in heat.
 It can be used wherever you would use chillies in a recipe.
 I have also frozen and dried them with sucess.

 Yield and plant health

 You will get over 20 chillies from each plant but you could get up to 100 if given enough space to grow.
-It isn’t the most attractive chilli to look at being quite straggly but is fairly easy to propagate from seed with a little heat and plants are fairly quick to grow compared to some of the super hots.
+It isn’t the most attractive chilli to look at being quite straggly and will probably need a bit of support but is fairly easy to propagate from seed with a little heat and plants are fairly quick to grow compared to some of the super hots.
 It will grow up to 160cm if given ideal situations and at that size will need support..